 - Add your business to Google My Business Page

 - Check your CTA and make sure relevant to your content

-Once you optimize the on-page elements of your web pages, you’re on the right route in getting your site rank high on search engines.
+Once you optimize the on-page elements of your web pages, you’re on the right route to getting your site ranked on SERPs.

-Technical SEO is the process to improve the technical aspect of your website with the main goal to improve organic search rankings.
-Even if you have the best content, you’re not going to rank if you don’t focus on technical SEO.
+Technical SEO is the process of improving the technical aspect of your website with the main goal of improving organic search rankings.
+Even if you have the best content, you’re not going to rank if you don’t get your technical SEO issues fixed.

 Following are the technical SEO tasks you should perform: